WeightWatchers: $1.15B Debt Cut in 42-Day Prepackaged Plan

 How long was WeightWatchers in bankruptcy?

-WeightWatchers confirmed its prepackaged plan just 42 days after filing, emerging from bankruptcy on June 18, 2025—one day after plan confirmation.
+WeightWatchers confirmed its prepackaged plan just 42 days after filing on June 17, 2025, and emerged from bankruptcy on June 24, 2025—one week after confirmation.
 Certain affiliated entities' cases were closed by final decree within 50 days of the petition date.

 What happened to Oprah Winfrey's WeightWatchers investment?